-- H28. about rules and age restrictions that keep us safe - H29. to recognise risk in simple everyday situations and what action to take to minimise harm - H30. about how to keep safe at home (including around electrical appliances) and fire safety (e.g. not playing with matches and lighters) - H31. that household products (including medicines) can be harmful if not used correctly - H32. ways to keep safe in familiar and unfamiliar environments (e.g. beach, shopping centre, park, swimming pool, on the street) and how to cross the road safely - H33. about the people whose job it is to help keep us safe information and what should be kept private; the importance of telling a trusted $% \left(1\right) =\left(1\right) \left(1\right)$ adult if they come across something that scares them
+- H28. about rules and age restrictions that keep us safe - H29. to recognise risk in simple everyday situations and what action to take to minimise harm - H30. about how to keep safe at home (including around electrical appliances) and fire safety (e.g. not playing with matches and lighters) - H31. that household products (including medicines) can be harmful if not used correctly - H32. ways to keep safe in familiar and unfamiliar environments (e.g. beach, shopping centre, park, swimming pool, on the street) and how to cross the road safely information and what should be kept private; the importance of telling a trusted adult if they come across something that scares them